waydabber/BetterDisplay/README.md

 You can support development by purchasing a BetterDisplay Pro license directly in the app.
 Just navigate to `Settings` (gear icon) > `Pro` and click on `Buy BetterDisplay Pro`.
 Please note that even if you don't buy the app, you can still use many of the features for free (if you are a non-business user).

 The **price of a Pro license is $15 / €15** (+ Sales Tax or VAT).
-Currency and tax level varies by location (note: you can customize your location during the checkout process and the displayed price will update accordingly).
+Currency and tax level vary by location (note: you can customize your location during the checkout process and the displayed price will update accordingly and businesses can add their VAT ID for a VAT return).

 For more information on licensing and pricing, please read the [license terms](https://github.com/waydabber/BetterDisplay/discussions/739) for the app.